 How to Save Time When Grading Student Work

 Now that we’ve talked about why grades are important, let’s discuss some ways you can save time when grading student work.

 Taking your classroom digital can help you significantly slash your grading time.

 There are a number of digital resources available that can help you grade assignments more quickly and efficiently.

-For example, online quiz makers and assessment tools can be an efficient way to administer tests as these tools grade tests and quizzes automatically.
+For example, online quiz makers and assessment tools can be a super easy and efficient way to administer tests as these tools grade tests and quizzes automatically.
 This frees up your time so you can focus on other tasks, like writing personalized feedback for students.